czietz/emutos-bootloader/README.md

 ## Updating EmuTOS

-To update the installed version of EmuTOS, simply replace `C:\EMUTOS.SYS`  on the target disk with a copy of `EMUTOS.PRG` (in the language of your choice and renamed to `EMUTOS.SYS`), e.g., from a current [snapshot of EmuTOS](https://sourceforge.net/projects/emutos/files/snapshots/).
+To update the installed version of EmuTOS, simply replace `C:\EMUTOS.SYS`  on the target disk with a copy of `EMUTOS.PRG` or `EMU256??.PRG` (in the language of your choice and renamed to `EMUTOS.SYS`), e.g., from a current [snapshot of EmuTOS](https://sourceforge.net/projects/emutos/files/snapshots/).

 ## Supported hard disk interfaces by Atari TOS version